-Report any compensated or uncompensated position that you held with an organization other than the United State Government at any time during the reporting period, unless an exception applies.
+Report any compensated or uncompensated position that you held with an organization other than the United States Government at any time during the reporting period, unless an exception applies.

-Organization Name: P ovide the name of the organization.
+Organization Name: Provide the name of the organization.

-Reporting a Family Trust: For a trust that benefits you or a relative, you may use initials in lieu of a person's name (e.g., "2003 J.S.
-Trust") or simply refer to the entity as a family trust (e.g., "family trust #1").
-In addition, if the trust is a revocable trust, it is helpful to note that and to indicate whether the trust is your own revocable trust or a revocable trust for some other relative.
+Reporting a Family Trust: For a trust that benefits you or a family member, you may use initials in lieu of a person's name (e.g., "2003 J.S.
+Trust") or simply refer to the entity as a family trust (e.g., "Family Trust #1").
+In addition, if the trust is a revocable trust, it is helpful to note that and to indicate whether the trust is your own revocable trust or a revocable trust for some other family member.